City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 The data represents the average monthly rent for long-let AST properties in the City of Westminster.
 These figures reflect rents across all property types and do not account for differences in property size, number of bedrooms, or short-term lets.

 Westminster's rental market reflects the borough's luxury housing status across every postcode.
-SW1 (Westminster) commands the highest rents at £1,408 weekly, reflecting its position at the heart of British politics and proximity to royal residences.
-NW8 (St. Johns Wood) follows at £1,105 weekly, where tree-lined avenues and Victorian grandeur attract high-earning professionals.
-The striking difference here is scale, even Westminster's most accessible area, W9 (Maida Vale) at £583 weekly, still exceeds most London boroughs' premium areas.
+NW8 (St Johns Wood) commands the highest rents at £1,256 weekly, where tree-lined avenues and Victorian grandeur attract high-earning professionals and international tenants.
+W1 (Mayfair) follows at £1,021 weekly, reflecting its position as one of the world's most exclusive addresses.
+The striking difference here is scale, even Westminster's most accessible area, W9 (Maida Vale) at £629 weekly, still exceeds most London boroughs' premium areas.
 What this creates is a rental market primarily serving corporate relocations, short-term international professionals, and shared accommodation arrangements rather than traditional local tenants.
 Traditional long-term tenants and families have been priced out of the area long ago.
-W2 (Bayswater) and WC1 (Bloomsbury) offer the strongest combination of decent yields with rents that, while still substantial, provide better value within Westminster's context.
+There are certainly some ultra high networth London investors, that like to own many international assets, who are choosing premium locations to live in part of the year and then rent out as short term stays for the rest of the year to give them a high value asset with flexibility, so have specifically looked for airbnb for sale in this borough.
+For traditional tenants, W2 (Bayswater) and WC1 (Bloomsbury) offer relatively better value within Westminster's context, though rents remain substantial.
 These figures represent average rents across all property types, from studio apartments to luxury penthouses, and actual achievable rents can vary significantly based on property size, condition, and specific location within each postcode.

 Gross Rental Yields in City of Westminster (%)